Introduction

 Example 3: Economics Context

 Imagine a company’s cost and revenue models.
-Now, if the cost function is C(x) = 2x + 6 and the revenue function is R(x) = 4x + 3, solving 2x + 6 = 4x + 3 finds the break-even point where costs equal revenues.
+In practice, if the cost function is C(x) = 2x + 6 and the revenue function is R(x) = 4x + 3, solving 2x + 6 = 4x + 3 finds the break-even point where costs equal revenues.
 This application highlights the importance of linear equations in business decision-making.

 Scientific or Theoretical Perspective